Shar1qq/streamlit-word-search/README.md

 - Search for a specific term with options for whole word and case-sensitive matches
 - View results with highlighted matches
 - Toggle visibility of search summary
+- Fetch content from a MySQL database

 ## Requirements

 - Python 3.x
 - Streamlit
+- mysql-connector-python

 ## Installation